SeedCore governs the exact moment AI-visible intent is allowed to become trusted business or physical reality.

 - Authority integrityEvery action is tied to explicit delegation and identity provenance.

-Define your first governed execution workflow.
+Scope your first governed custody workflow.